Strip club: Markets and ownership

 American-style striptease, closely associated with contemporary clubs around the world, began to appear outside North America in the post-World War II era, emerging in Asian performances during the late 1940s and in European theaters by 1950.
 A contemporary example, the American Spearmint Rhino chain, has clubs located in the UK, Russia, and Australia, as well as the United States.
-In 2003, the company's London location reportedly made GB£3 per minute.
+In 2003, the company's London location reportedly made £3 per minute.
 Strip clubs offering American striptease and other adult entertainment services have been established on six of seven continents (all except Antarctica), and the demand for these types of business is soaring in economically developing nations.
 Most adult entertainment companies, which include strip clubs, are in privately held ownership.

 Two strip club companies are publicly traded in U.S. financial markets and listed on NASDAQ: VCG Holding Corp.
 (VCGH) and RCI Hospitality Holdings, Inc. (RICK).
 In February 2010, the two clubs agreed in principle to merge, with Rick's Cabaret acquiring VCG Holding.
 The estimated purchase price, according to the statement of intent, was for the acquisition using RICK stock to be at a value of US$2.20 to US$3.80 per share.
 The US$45 million deal fell through after the statement of intent expired on March 31, 2010, with Rick's Cabaret unable to enter into a definitive merger agreement to acquire all of VCG's outstanding stock.
 A third publicly traded company, Scores Holding Company, Inc. (SCRH), licenses its brand to strip club operators but does not own or operate any club properties itself.
 Publicly reported earning statements for U.S. companies operating strip clubs have not provided guidance on how they define their market segment, non-public competitors, or overall industry revenue.

 The largest operator of strip clubs internationally is Déjà Vu, which has over 130 locations worldwide.